bbpaudel/bbpaudel.github.io/cv.md

 `2011-2018`
 __The Vanderbilt University__, Nashville, TN

-Doctor of Philosophy (PhD), Chemical and Physical Biology.
+Doctor of Philosophy (PhD)
+Chemical and Physical Biology.

 `2007-2011`
 __The College of Idaho__, Caldwell, ID
-Bachelor of Science (BS), Chemistry, Mathematics-Physics.
+Bachelor of Science (BS)
+Chemistry, Mathematics-Physics.